DeepFWI: Identifying Bug-Sensitive Warnings with Multi-Modal Code-Warning Semantics: Evaluation

 \subsection{Dataset Evaluation}

-Since existing datasets are not applicable to our fine-grained warning verification task, we collected a dataset with 280,273 warnings according to our method.
-However, the quality of the dataset still may affect the validity of our methods.
+Since existing datasets are not applicable to our fine-grained warning identification task, we collected \ourdataset with 280,273 warnings according to our \revise{approach}.
+However, the quality of the dataset may still affect the validity of our \revise{approach}.
 Although we have employed a keyword filter and warning comparison approach to avoid invalid warnings, it is possible to introduce some warnings with incorrect labels.
 Hence, we conduct a manual evaluation of the dataset.
-We sampled 384 warnings in our dataset according to a confidence level of 95\%, including 27 bug-sensitive warnings and 357 bug-insensitive warnings following the original proportions in the dataset which can more effectively reflect the quality of the dataset.
-Then, we invited 3 experienced senior developers with frequent use of SpotBugs from our industry partner to evaluate the sampled data.
-To keep the quality of evaluations, the developers can receive a bonus after conducting effective evaluations.
-First, we asked three evaluators to individually assess the sampled data.
-For bug-sensitive warnings, evaluators should judge whether each warning is related to the specific bug.
-For bug-insensitive warnings, the evaluators should observe whether these warnings are completely useless or whether these warnings might contain other bugs.
-Based on this, we required the three evaluators to discuss and reach a consensus on each warning, confirming whether the labels of the warnings are correct.
+We used \revise{stratified random sampling~\cite{aoyama1954study}} to ensure representation across different warning types.
+To determine the appropriate sample size, we applied the formula for estimating proportions with a 95\% confidence level and a 5\% margin of error.
+Additionally, considering the class imbalance in \ourdataset, we allocated samples proportionally to each class to accurately reflect their distribution.
+Finally, we sampled 27 bug-sensitive warnings and 357 bug-insensitive warnings from \ourdataset to evaluate the labeling accuracy.

+Then, three experienced senior developers from our industry partner, each with frequent experience using SpotBugs, independently evaluated the sampled warnings.
+For every sampled instance, evaluators were provided with: (\textit{i}) the SpotBugs warning message and attributes, (\textit{ii}) the buggy and fixed versions of the affected file, and (\textit{iii}) the corresponding bug-fix diff.
+The developers were instructed to determine the correctness of the assigned labels based on the following criteria: \revise{(\textit{i})} For bug-sensitive warnings, the developers checked whether the warning's location overlapped with code changes that directly addressed the defect described by the bug-fix commit, according to our formal definition in \Cref{problem_definition}. \revise{(\textit{ii})} For bug-insensitive warnings, they assessed whether the warning was unrelated to the bug-fix (e.g., disappeared due to unrelated refactoring or remained unchanged) and whether it might nonetheless indicate another defect.

+We first asked the three senior developers to individually assess the sampled data.
+After the individual assessments \revise{(the Kappa score in this process is 0.728, indicating substantial agreement~\cite{landis1977application})}, the three evaluators discussed all cases and resolved disagreements by consensus, producing a final ground-truth label for each sampled warning.
 Ultimately, the three evaluators reported that among the 27 bug-sensitive warnings, 2 were mislabeled, and among the 357 bug-insensitive warnings, 13 were mislabeled.
-In conclusion, our dataset has an accuracy rate of 92.60\% on bug-sensitive warnings and 96.36\% on bug-insensitive warnings with a confidence of 95\%.
+In conclusion, \ourdataset has an accuracy rate of 92.60\% on bug-sensitive warnings and 96.36\% on bug-insensitive warnings with a confidence of 95\%.